-So, how would one go about even starting such a plan for themselves?
-There is no end to the number of books, podcasts and so on… that attempt to help people figure out their leadership starting point.
-One of the many books that I often recommend for this is called The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations.
-It was written by James M. Kouzes and Barry Z. Posner; the developers of The Five Practices of Exemplary Leadership® model.
+So, how would one even start such a plan for themselves?
+There is no end to the number of books, podcasts, and so on… that attempt to help people figure out their leadership starting point.
+One of the many books I recommend for this is The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations.
+It was written by James M. Kouzes and Barry Z. Posner, the developers of The Five Practices of Exemplary Leadership® model.

-I don’t teach this model myself because I consider this to be something that someone can do on their own time and because Kouzes and Posner have their own organization that teaches this.
-However, this model was something that I learned about during my leadership undergrad studies and I still have a copy of this book in my leadership library today.
-Mainly because I believe that it adds great value for those starting out and it can be an excellent way to get the leadership ball rolling.
+I don’t teach this model myself because I consider it something that someone can do on their own time and because Kouzes and Posner have their own organization that teaches this.
+However, this model was something I learned about during my leadership undergrad studies, and I still have a copy of this book in my leadership library today.
+I believe it adds significant value for those starting out and can be an excellent way to get the leadership ball rolling.

 I’m not going to spoil the book or the program here.
-Instead, what I want to do is to help provide some clarity on its implementation because I have been asked about the complexities of implementing this model in correlation with other leadership principles.
-There is validity to such questions.
-For instance, in my opinion, it seems that Kouzes and Posner’s theory sort of ignores leader/follower theory or even shared leadership ideas.
-But that doesn’t mean that the model can’t be tweaked to your specific leadership style or situation or that the theory isn’t valid.
-In fact, what I’m going to show you here today is exactly that – a tweak of what Kouzes and Posner have provided with my own leadership spin in regards to how it can be applied.
-I guess I just wanted to show you how easy it can be so that perhaps you can pull something solid from it as well.
+Instead, I want to help clarify its implementation because I have been asked about the complexities of implementing this model in correlation with other leadership principles.
+Such questions are valid.
+For instance, in my opinion, Kouzes and Posner’s theory sort of ignores leader/follower theory or even shared leadership ideas.
+But that doesn’t mean that the model can’t be tweaked to your leadership style or situation or that the theory isn’t valid.
+What I’m going to show you here today is precisely that – a tweak of what Kouzes and Posner have provided with my own leadership spin regarding how it can be applied.
+I just wanted to show you how easy it can be so that perhaps you can pull something solid from it as well.

 I want to emphasize this once again: what follows is tweaked quite a bit.
-Again, I’m just showing you how to use this for yourself – even if it doesn’t fit perfectly for you in its original presentation.
-I would encourage you to pick up a copy of the book or even take their online courses for clarity and contrast.
+Again, I’m just showing you how to use this for yourself, even if it doesn’t fit perfectly in its original presentation.
+I would encourage you to pick up a copy of the book or take their online courses for clarity and contrast.
 I know I really enjoyed it and I think you might too.
 With that being said… let’s begin:

 Challenging the Process

 Challenging the process is all about the quest for innovation.
 Think about the children that looked upon the gadgets on the show Star Trek.
-These kids grew up and they eventually challenged the process to make such gadgets a reality.
-When the achievements were finally made, they eventually challenged the process again to make them smaller and more efficient.
-For me, Challenging the Process is all about change, growth, and adaptability.
-The people within an organization must challenge the process (and this means any process or product) if they seek to get better and remain relevant in the market place.
-Amazon.com is a great example of this.
+These kids grew up and eventually challenged the process of making such gadgets a reality.
+When the achievements were finally made, they challenged the process again to make them smaller and more efficient.
+Challenging the Process is all about change, growth, and adaptability.
+The people within an organization must challenge the process (any process or product) if they seek to improve and remain relevant in the marketplace.
+Amazon.com is an excellent example of this.
 Apple is another.
 These companies continue to question and figure out creative ways to answer the questions being asked.

 Three specific activities that could be implemented to enhance your use of “Challenging the Process” in your own leadership journey could be as follows:

-Attempt: Try to improve upon the process or product and experiment with different ways to go about doing it.
-Keep in mind that this step will likely include a bit of failure and such failures should NOT be frowned upon.
+Attempt: Try to improve the process or product and experiment with different ways to do it.
+Remember that this step will likely include a bit of failure, and such failures should NOT be frowned upon.

 Learn: When failure occurs, use it as a learning scenario to build upon for the next experiment.
 Don’t punish mistakes – make them opportunities – and keep trying until you get something awesome.